friflo/ECS-wiki/docs/component-index.md

-A **ComponentIndex** enables efficient search of indexed component field values.
+A **Component Index** enables efficient search of indexed component field values.
 This enables **lookup** aka **search** of entities having components with specific a specific value like in the example below.
 Any type can be used as indexed component type.
 E.g. `int`, `long`, `float`, `Guid`, `DateTime`, `enum`, ... .
 A search / query for a specific value executes in O(1).

+> **Info**
+> A component index is the counterpart of database index used to index a column with `CREATE INDEX` in SQL.

 ## Indexed Components